bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 |O-Ring Pick|Nitrile Gloves|
 |Hemostats|

 The CTD is going to depths where pressure is roughly 200 psi.
 This pressure is experienced from all directions.
 The optimal shape for a pressure case would be spherical, but it is often difficult to fabricate spheres, so the next best option is to use a cylindrical case.
 If you have a spherical and a cylindrical case with the same wall thickness, the cylinder will typically have half the strength as the sphere.
 Cylindrical pressure cases are typically closed off by hemispherical (rounded) or torispherical (flat) end caps.
+We are using the Blue Robotics aluminum tube case for to main reasons, the compatibility of sensors and the ease of access.

 Rectangular pressure cases, while much easier to manufacture, can't really withstand pressure as well as cylindrical cases.
 There are more failure points and the odd shape of the O-Rings increases the potential of more leak points.
 Force is being exerted on the pressure case in all directions, and with a rectangular case, there are more points where the case can fail as some areas are not as well supported (think corners vs. walls).

+The depth limiting factor for this CTD build is the conductivity probe, which the manufacturer states can only withstand a maximum of 200 PSI.

 After you have soldered everything and tested the data output, you can finish constructing the case.

 1. Ensure the flanges are clean.
-Grease the flange O-rings for the sensor end cap and install them.
+Grease the flange O-rings for the conductivity/temp end cap and install them.
-2. Install the C/T end cap into the tube.
+2. Install the conductivity/temp end cap into the tube, ensuring the 6pin JST is connected.
 3. Sort the wires, board, and battery.
 4. Connect the MKRZero to the battery via the JST extension.
 Ensure that the switch is off or removed.
 5. Place a desiccant pack in the pressure case.
-6. Connect your sensors to the protoboard.
-Place the protoboard and battery in the tube.
-It is recommended that you tape the battery to the protoboard.
+6. Connect your pressure sensor to the protoboard via the 4-pin JST.
+Connect the switch to the switch cable.
 7. Pack the aluminum tube with some sort of packing material if there is some play in the internal wiring and components.
-8. Connect the pressure and switch leads.
-9. Turn on the device using the switch.
+8. Turn on the device using the switch.
 Note that the MKRZero does not turn on the LEDs when using battery power.
-10. Turn off the device.
+9. Turn off the device.
 Pull the card and check to see if a file is created and data is being output.

 ![MKRZeroOut](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/TopOpen.jpg)

 ![Picture of completed device here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/Complete.jpg)
 *The CTDizzle Mk4.*

+Congratulations, you just built a working CTD!

 ## Corrosion
 :+1: The screws used in the end caps are made of 316 SS and the main body of the unit is made of aluminum.
 When two dissimilar metals interact in seawater, galvanic corrosion can occur.
 The metal on the lower end of the galvanic scale (aluminum in this case) will begin to corrode after an extended period of time.
 Cathodic protection is one method to mitigating the corrosion of the end caps.
 This can be done by installing an anode (commonly made of zinc).

+For now, there isn't a way to connect an anode (mostly due to no one manufacturing a 2mm threaded zinc).
+It is important to make sure that deployments are short (few days at most) and that the device is washed with freshwater when recovered.

 ## Predeployment Procedure
 The deployment plan of your OpenCTD plays a role in the sampling regime.